Sidebar

 II.C.3.
 Voting procedures

-The vote is taken by written, unsigned secret ballot.
-An effort must be made to provide a copy of the file to every tenured faculty member eligible to vote, including those who will be absent from the meeting.
+The vote is taken by unsigned secret ballot.
+A copy of the file must be made available to every tenured faculty member eligible to vote.
 This can be accomplished by setting up a secure, password-protected web site with electronic files for all tenured faculty members to review.
-Absent faculty members must be given an opportunity to vote by written absentee ballot, which should be sent in a sealed envelope to the unit head.
+Faculty members who, for compelling reasons, are unable to participate in person must be given an opportunity to participate in the discussion via remote conference.
 Proxy votes, telephone votes, fax votes, and email votes are not permitted.
-It is permissible to set up a secure, password-protected voting site for all faculty members to use to cast ballots.
-A deadline date must be established for final casting of votes.
+Where possible, units should rely on the University’s approved voting site for all faculty members to use to cast ballots.
+Faculty members should be encouraged to cast electronic ballots during the meeting.
+If electronic voting is extended past the meeting time, a deadline must be established for final casting of votes and units must remind faculty members about the voting deadline.
 The vote totals must remain secret until all ballots are counted.

 II.C.4.
 Questions to be voted upon